Marketing Summarized

 • Market development – improve reputation with a current market

-• Product development – make a legitimately better product
+• Product development – legitimately improve a product

 • Targeted advertising can appeal to specific or seasonal desires.